 Custom Orthotics vs. Store Brands

 True orthotics are different than store bought commercial devices like cushioned insoles.
 Orthotics are custom made and are designed to meet specific needs of the individual.
-Our orthopedic doctors will often prescribe orthotics as a more conservative treatment for many podiatry problems, or even to help in post-operative care following foot surgery.
+Our orthopedic doctors will often prescribe orthotics as a more conservative treatment for many podiatry problems, back pain, or even to help in post-operative care following foot surgery.

 Types of Orthotics to Chose From